EmbraceLife/fastdebug/mds_output/0003_fastai_which_image_model_best.md

     ### How to build my model with dataloaders and pretrained model; how to train my model
     ### How to predict with my model; how to avoid running cells in nbdev_prepare

-    /Users/Natsume/Documents/fastdebug/mds/2022part1/0002_Saving_Model_fastai.md
-    ## what to import to handle vision problems in fastai
-    ## how to download and decompress datasets prepared by fastai
-    ## how to tell it is a cat by reading filename
-    ## how to create dataloaders with `from_name_func`
-    ## how to create a pretrained model with resnet18 and error_rate; how to fine tune it 3 epochs
-    ## how to export model to a pickle file and download it from Kaggle
-    ## how to convert ipynb to md

     /Users/Natsume/Documents/fastdebug/mds/2022part1/0002_fastai_Saving_Model_fastai.md
     ## what to import to handle vision problems in fastai
     ## how to download and decompress datasets prepared by fastai